reductstore/reduct-cli-py/docs/aliases.md

 # Aliases

-Reduct CLI client uses aliases to communicate with a storage engine, so that a user doesn't need to type its URL and credentials for every command.
+The Reduct CLI client uses aliases to simplify communication with a storage engine.
+This way, users don't have to type the URL and credentials for the storage engine each time they want to use it.

-## Creating an alias
+Creating an alias

+To create an alias, use the following rcli command:

 You can create an alias with the following command: